-23 What is the procedure for commencing a prosecution?
+21 What is the procedure for commencing a prosecution?
 Do any special rules or considerations apply to the prosecution of human rights cases?

-According to article 175 of RA Criminal Procedure Code the prosecutor, the investigator, the investigation body (all mentioned are state bodies) must institute criminal prosecution, within their authority, provided there are reasons and grounds for the initiation of criminal prosecution envisaged in this Code.
-These bodies are obligated within their jurisdiction to institute a criminal case whenever the elements of crime are discovered, to take all measures envisaged by law to reveal the crime and to discover the criminals according to Criminal Procedure Code.
+According to article 175 of the Criminal Procedure Code, the prosecutor, the investigator and the investigative body (all mentioned are state bodies) must institute criminal prosecution, within their authority, provided there are reasons and grounds for the initiation of criminal prosecution envisaged in the Code.
+Those bodies must, within their jurisdiction, institute a criminal case, whenever the elements of crime are discovered, to take all measures envisaged by law to reveal the crime and to discover the criminals.

-After instituting a criminal prosecution, in criminal cases where enough evidence is collected against the offender, the offender shall be officially accused and the court can arrest the person suspected in the commission of the crime, interrogate them and charge them.
+After instituting a criminal prosecution, in criminal cases where enough evidence is collected against the offender, the offender shall be officially accused, and the court can arrest the person suspected in the commission of the crime, interrogate them and charge them.